esl/MongooseIM/doc/modules/mod_global_distrib.md

 * **endpoints** (list, default: `[{LocalHost, 5555}]`): A list of `{Host, Port}` tuples on which the server will listen for connections.
   `Host` can be given as a hostname, in which case it will be resolved to an IP address before first on module start.
   The endpoint list will be shared with other datacenters via the replicated backend.
 * **advertised_endpoints** (list | false, default: false): A list of `{Host, Port}` tuples which will be advertised in Redis and therefore used to establish connection with this node by other nodes.
-If not specified, `endpoints` value (after resolution) is considered advertised_endpoints.
-Host may be either IP or domain, just like in case of endpoints.
-The difference is, domain name won't be resolved but inserted directly to mappings backend instead.
+If not specified, `endpoints` value (after resolution) is considered `advertised_endpoints`.
+The host may be either IP or domain, just like in case of endpoints.
+The difference is, the domain name won't be resolved but inserted directly to the mappings backend instead.
 * **connections_per_endpoint** (integer, default: `1`): Number of outgoing connections that will be established from the current node to each endpoint assigned to a remote domain.
 * **endpoint_refresh_interval** (seconds, default: `60`): An interval between remote endpoint list refresh (and connection rebalancing).
   A separate timer is maintained for every remote domain.